 #4: A Fancy Bread Lame

 Every baker wants a lame to score their bread professionally and with ease.
 And when you first start off, you usually end up just using a sharp knife or a razor blade.
-But receiving a great quality lame like this walnut trimmed one on Etsy feels really special.
+But receiving a gorgeous great quality lame like this one by Wire Monkey feels really special.
 It gives that last step in the baking process a super luxurious feel.

 The other option is to go for a lame that will help bring out a creative side to bread baking.
-This UFO lame (Etsy link) is a super trendy little lame that is good for making intricate designs and patterns on bread.
+This UFO lame by Wire Monkey is a super trendy little lame that is good for making intricate designs and patterns on bread.
 It’s an excellent way to have some fun with bread and make some really unique and creative designs!

 #5: Bread Baking Books